Value-based pricing: How it works

 Within the strategy of value-based pricing, the price is not dependent on its cost of production, but instead, it is set with consideration upon the consumers perceived value and willingness to pay for the good or service.
 This pricing strategy should have an even power balance between the seller and the buyer, maintain a long-term and service-based exchange and prioritise a strong relationship with consumers.
 When adopting the value-based pricing strategy, the price is set to reflect the product or services benefit, meet the company's marketing and financial goals and additionally, consider any competitors' pricing that could influence a consumers preference.

 Within this method, value is considered a crucial driving force for every business decision, as ultimately, value determines the price the potential customers are willing to pay for the added benefits received.
 Profitability of this method stems from its ability to eliminate potential customers who are driven only by price and attract new value-oriented customers from competitors.
 For example, Starbucks raised prices to maximize profits from price insensitive customers who value gourmet coffee, while losing consumers who seek cheaper prices.

 Characteristics of value-based pricing

-A business looking to adopt the value-based pricing strategy must ensure that its product or service offering is of certain qualities.
-Furthermore, that it must possess:
+A business looking to adopt a value-based pricing strategy must ensure that its product or service offering has certain qualities.
+Furthermore, it must possess the following: